rishabkumar7/cloud-resume-api/README.md

 Set Up AWS: If you haven't already, sign up for an AWS account and set up your credentials.
 Remember, always use AWS secrets and never expose them in your code.

+Create a JSON Resume: Use [this schema](https://jsonresume.org/schema/) to create your own JSON resume.
+Create AWS Resources: Deploy the needed AWS services - DynamoDB and Lambda Function.
 Create Your Workflow: Use the provided template as a guide, but feel free to innovate!
 Test Everything: Ensure your API works as expected and the GitHub Actions deploy smoothly.